GeorgeDaoud3/SOFE3980U-Lab2/README.md

 # Milestone 2: Implementing and Testing Web Application and API Service using Apache Maven and Spring Boot
-You will be guided to build a web application and an API service based on the Binary class you implemented in the first milestone.
+In the previous milestone, you got some experience with using Maven.
+In this milestone, with the help of Maven, you will be guided in building a web application and an API service based on the binary class you implemented in the first milestone.

 ## Repository:
 [https://github.com/GeorgeDaoud3/SOFE3980U-Lab2](https://github.com/GeorgeDaoud3/SOFE3980U-Lab2)